MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/basic-authentication-prompts-blocked.md

 > [!NOTE]
 > The information in this article is related to Message center post MC454810, which was published in the [Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal/Home#/MessageCenter) on November 1, 2022 and updated on November 16, 2022.

-Apps such as Word and Excel allow users to use Basic authentication to connect to resources on remote servers by sending usernames and passwords with each request.
+Apps such as Word and Excel allow users to use Basic authentication to connect to resources on web servers by sending usernames and passwords with each request.
 These credentials are often stored on the servers, making it easier for attackers to capture them and reuse them against other endpoints or services.

 Basic authentication is an outdated industry standard and doesn't support more robust security features, such as multifactor authentication.
 The threats posed by it have only increased and there are better and more effective user authentication alternatives.
 For example, modern authentication, which supports multifactor authentication, smart cards, and certificate-based authentication.